Penalty shoot-out (association football): Overview

 Several leagues, such as the J.League, have experimented with penalty shoot-outs immediately following a drawn league match, with the winner being awarded an extra point.
 In the United States and Canada, Major League Soccer initially also had a shoot-out immediately following the end of full-time, even during league matches, although these shoot-outs differed from standard penalty shoot-outs (see below).
+The final few seasons of the Yugoslav First League before the country's collapse eliminated draws in favour of penalty shoot-outs, with the winner getting one point and the loser getting nothing.
+This practice was controversial and unpopular and was derisively referred to as "Šajber's penalties" after Slavko Šajber, the president of the Yugoslav FA who pushed for the change.

 A team that loses a penalty shoot-out is eliminated from the tournament while the winning team in the shoot-out advances to the next round or is crowned champion but the match is classed as a draw by FIFA.
 For instance, the Netherlands are considered to have concluded the 2014 FIFA World Cup undefeated, despite being eliminated at the semi-final stage.

 Procedure

 The following is a summary of the procedure for kicks from the penalty mark.
 The procedure is specified in Law 10 ("Determining the Outcome of a Match") of the Laws of the Game (p.
 71).